-Unlike many other books in this field, the book is intended for developers who face the necessity to create their own documentation rather than writers.
+Unlike many other publications in the Technical Writing field, this book is intended for developers who face the necessity to create their own documentation rather than writers.
 The aim of the authors was to equip developers with a comprehensive guide to creating successful and effective documentation.

 This relatively small volume covers several topics, leading the aspiring writer through all steps of documentation creation, from audience analysis to maintenance and deprecating.
 Each of these topics is a big subject on its own.
-The authors took the path of extracting the bare essentials and leaving the details behind.
-In addition to this concise guide, the authors provide additional references and a list of useful resources in the Appendix.
+The authors opted forextracting the bare essentials and leaving the details behind.
+In addition, extra references and a list of useful resources are available in the Appendix.

-To illustrate the process and the pitfalls that developers who are undertaking the writing task encounter, the authors include a story of a fictional software company named Corg.ly.
-This small company develops a cute toolkit for translating dog barks to English.
-At the end of the development process, the company faces the need to create user documentation for their product.
-Each chapter sets out from some kind of daily situation at Corg.ly.
-And through these situations, the authors demonstrate why this or that stage in writing has an important part to play in the whole process.
+To illustrate the process and the pitfalls that developers who are undertaking writing tasks encounter, the authors include a story of a fictional software company named Corg.ly, thatdevelops a creative toolkit used tor translate dog barks into English.
+At the end of the development process, the company faces the need to create the required user documentation for their product, and each chapter demonstrates through daily situations, how the writing process should be tackled.

 What is between the book covers

-The book follows the process of creating documents in their work order: from planning and user research to maintenance.
+The volume shares the detailed process of creating documents,from planning to performing user research and handling content maintenance.
 The great bulk of the first part of the book deals with the writing aspect, taking us step by step through each stage of writing and publishing.
 The second part introduces the practicalities of gathering feedback, establishing quality metrics and planning the maintenance.

-Throughout the book, the authors show lots of sympathy to developers, who face the necessity to write documentation.
-Wherever appropriate, they emphasise the similarities between coding and writing.
-They restate on several occasions that the stumbling blocks in the writing process are not caused by the inability of developers to write, but because writing is difficult.
+Throughout the book, the authors show lots of sympathy towards developers who end up having to wear a writer’s hat, and wherever appropriate, emphasise the similarities between coding and writing.
+They -mention on several occasions that the stumbling blocks in the writing process are not caused by the inability of developers to write, but because writing is difficult.
 Indeed, writing is not what developers do on a daily basis and there are significant differences between coding and writing.

-Facing a blank page, not knowing where to start can hardly be a good start.
-Many experienced writers said that often the reason for that is simply not knowing what to write.
-Authors think good planning is a solution to the problem.
+Facing a blank page can be daunting to anyone, including experienced writers.
+The book claims that a good amount of planning is key, hence writing is part of a process.

-I feel that though planning is indispensable, developers might need more advice on the matter.
-But sometimes more is needed to start a person writing.
-There are methods that work for many writers and sharing that experience with developers will only help them on this journey.

-The book starts with audience analysis.
+Getting into the details

+As mentioned before, audience analysis plays an important role on this process: in terms of content suitability and to empower the developer, so they can understand the real purpose of the documentation.
 The authors provide a few practical methods of user research.
-The particular benefit for the developer is that he starts seeing the logic and the purpose behind the documentation, which eliminates some of the initial discomforts.

 Chapters 2 to 4 cover the planning, drafting and editing stages of document creation.
 I particularly like these chapters because they equip the developer with a strategy.
 For developers, who might see writing as a vague, creative process, this will help them to start off on the right foot.

-The authors introduce the most common categories of content.
-For each category, the authors describe the most common types of documents.
-For example, tutorials belong to the procedural type while the design notes fall into the conceptual category.
+Types of content

+It is interesting to see different types of content being categorised along with examples of common types of documents that go along with each type of content.

+For example, tutorials areprocedural while design notes areconceptual .
 For each category authors discuss the structure of the document: a how-to guide will likely contain a number of steps to achieve a necessary result.

+Trial and error